 Give Me Some Space!
 Train your Dog to Back Off

 This training tip is brought to you by Aryn Hervel of Novato, CA. Aryn owns and runs Leaps & Hounds Dog Training, a behavior consulting and pet dog training business.
 Aryn and her All-American Dog, MACH4 Crush, are one of the top AKC Agility teams in the AKC Canine Partners program, having won the AKC Agility Invitational and qualifying and making the finals in many other national events.
-In addition, they were featured in the AKC Family Dog magazine for their work as part of a sewage-sniffing team in Northern California that helps find hazardous ground water leaks that could harm the environment.
+Crush also works as part of a team of scent detection dogs that locate wastewater leaks in northern California.

 We all love interacting with our dogs, but there are times when we need a little space.
 Whether your dog is excitable when you come home from work, breathing a little too close to your popcorn while you watch a movie, or getting in the way when greeting guests, it would be nice to have a way to tell your dog to give you a little personal space.